fondaTHEhonda/library/README.md

 6. Add a button on each book’s display to change its read status.
 COMPLETE To facilitate this you will want to create the function that toggles a book’s read status on your Book prototype instance.

 7. Optional -we haven’t learned any techniques for actually storing our data anywhere, so when the user refreshes the page all of their books will disappear!
-If you want, you are capable of adding some persistence to this library app using one of the following techniques:
+If you want, you are capable of adding some persistence to this library app using one of the following techniques: COMPLETE

     localStorage (docs here) allows you to save data on the user’s computer.
 The downside here is that the data is ONLY accessible on the computer that it was created on.
 Even so, it’s pretty handy!
 Set up a function that saves the whole library array to localStorage every time a new book is created, and another function that looks for that array in localStorage when your app is first loaded. (make sure your app doesn’t crash if the array isn’t there!)